 Quality assurance has been around much longer than the CLIA regulations.
 It is an ongoing, comprehensive program which analyzes every aspect of an entire operation; it involves determining a quality goal, deciding whether or not the goal has been achieved, and implementing corrective action if the goal has not been reached.

-The lab must also initiate corrective action when problems occur and document all quality assurance activities.
-As the saying goes, if it is not written down, it did not happen.
+Third: Specify, in writing, laboratory’s investigation plan and who will be responsible for follow through and implementation of correction action when problems or errors are identified.
+Document all quality assurance activities.
+As the saying goes, if it is not written down, it didn’t happen.

 Fourth: High-quality patient testing requires verification of staff competency and test methods employed in your medical lab.

 Staff competencies should assess their knowledge, skills and abilities needed to perform patient testing successfully.
 Staff assessments should be documented and performed annually after the first year of employment.
 During first year of employment, competency assessment is required semiannually.

 Competency assessment must include the following 6 components for each test or test platform:

 CLIA does not require competency assessment of staff for waived testing, however ensuring accurate results is essential to make the right patient diagnosis.
 Staff assessments are necessary to ensure staff are following manufacturers’ instructions.
 Keep in mind, any variation from manufacturer’s instructions of waived tests will negate waived status and test will be subject to all regulations as a moderate complex test.

 Laboratories with provider-performed microscopy (PPM) certificates are required to meet competency assessment in all 6 components.
 All testing personnel in PPM laboratories are required to have annual competency.

 For detailed information from CMS regarding staff competency, visit CMS brochure What Do I Need to Do to Assess Personnel Competency.